'I've found the 8 best shampoos for fine hair to shop in 2025 that'll help boost volume and support healthy growth'

 What ingredients should you avoid with fine hair and thinning hair?

-It may be beneficial to avoid certain ingredients when looking for shampoos that work best on fine and thinning hair.
-"Avoid deep-cleansing shampoos containing salicylic acid as [this] may tangle the hair," Vila Nova advises.
-Moore also recommends avoiding ingredients such as oils and butter if your hair is on the fine side.
+As for what to avoid when caring for fine and thinning hair, "Avoid deep-cleansing shampoos containing salicylic acid as [this] may tangle the hair," Vila Nova advises.
+Moore also recommends staying away from ingredients such as oils and butter if your hair is on the fine side.
 "These can work well in hair masks and oil treatments, but in daily use shampoos and conditioners, these will weigh your hair down and cause it to become oilier faster," he explains.
 "These include coconut oil and argan oil."

-Some people find that sulphates aren't the best match for their delicate hair.
+Some people find that sulphates aren't a good match for their delicate hair.
 "They strip the hair of its natural oils, which can make your hair dry and [result in] flyaways," Marr says.
 "This can also cause scalp irritation."

 What's the best way to shampoo and condition fine hair and thinning hair?

-As Vila Nova explains, when washing fine hair you should distribute the shampoo evenly on the scalp and massage "thoroughly yet gently so as not to tangle [the] middle lengths and ends."
+When washing your hair, Vila Nova explains you should distribute the shampoo evenly on the scalp and massage "thoroughly yet gently so as not to tangle [the] middle lengths and ends."

-Incorporating a bit of scalp massage into your routine is not only nice self care element, it can also increase blood flow to the scalp.
-This, in turn, can benefit your hair's health and support its growth.
+Incorporating a bit of scalp massage into your routine is not only nice self care element, it is also thought to increase blood flow to the scalp, which can benefit your hair's health and support healthy growth in turn.
 The best way to massage your scalp is to use the fingertips of both your hands and apply gentle pressure on your scalp, moving them in small circles.
+Alternatively, you could try a dedicated scalp massage tool.

 Moore adds that temperature is also important and that it's best to wash with lukewarm water to avoid damage and breakage.
 "Make sure to wet your hair thoroughly before applying shampoo to ensure the hair shaft [or] follicles will be open enough to absorb the product and also to create a good lather," he says.
 "After one-to-two minutes, rinse your hair thoroughly with lukewarm water."